BROOKELAB/Influenza-virus-DI-identification-pipeline/Parallel_Coordinates/Readme.md

 3) Type: python -m SimpleHTTPServer
 4) Open safari or any browser and go to: http://127.0.0.1:8000
 5) Press on PB2_DI_Map.html
 6) You should see the map with DI lines in red (Fig 1).
-Now you can download a PDF version of the map to be used in PowerPoint or photo editor like Adobe illustrator to produce pub;ishable figures like Fig 2
+Now you can download a PDF version of the map to be used in PowerPoint or photo editor like Adobe illustrator to produce publishable figures like Fig 2

 <img src="DImaps/DI_red.png" alt="Girl in a jacket" width="300" height="500">